-- 1. understand the objective of Social Campaign Design starting from brief to public feedback about that particular project.
-Also they will know the difference between product and Social campaign. - 2. develop the abilities to apply media principles, information structuring, and to develop effective advertising campaign.
-They will learn about general target audience like rural India through research and feedback; they can also work under the guidance of different NGO who all are involved to develop rural India and urban India with different issues.
-They have to understand the value of visual images for communicate their ideas to rural India.
-Also they have to understand how to communicate people only with visual images without text matter.
+- 1. understand the objective of Social Campaign Design starting from briefing to public feedback about that particular project.
+Also they will know the difference between product and Social campaign - 2. develop the abilities to apply media principles, information structuring, and to develop effective advertising campaigns.
+They will learn about general target audiences like rural India through research and feedback; they can also work under the guidance of different NGO who are involved in developing rural India and urban India addressing different issues in each case.
+They have to understand the value of visual images while communicating their ideas to rural India.
+Also they have to understand how to communicate to people only with visual images and without any text matter. - 3. learn how to create Visual identity which is rich and interesting; visual corporate identity known as symbol/logo. - 4.
+Understand the philosophy of the organization (companies/institutions/Business firms etc.) needs a definite and constant visual image by which the corporate is recognized and known.
+Also they have to understand the application of designed logo in the different medium and surface. - 5.
+Create good visual corporate identity and its application.
+In that respect, students will learn about this specific input which is important for all Graphic Design/Applied Art students.